List of days of the year

 26 May - World Lindy Hop Day

-World Lindy Hop Day is an unofficial holiday celebrated by the Lindy Hop community worldwide.
+World Lindy Hop Day is celebrated by the Lindy Hop community worldwide.
 Lindy Hop is a lively and energetic swing dance that originated in Harlem, New York City, during the late 1920s and 1930s.
 It is characterized by its joyful, improvisational nature and energetic partner connection.

 World Lindy Hop Day is typically observed on May 26th each year, although some communities may choose to celebrate it on different dates.
 The day aims to honor and promote the rich history, cultural significance, and ongoing popularity of Lindy Hop as a dance form.